Summer 2022 - Join Us On Our Adventure!

 Where will we stay?
 Where will we eat and sleep?
 How will we get there?

-We will be staying in La Ventana, a safe, small fishing village on the shore of La Ventana Bay south of La Paz on the eastern side of the Baja California peninsula in the Mexican state of Baja California Sur.
-The village was founded in the early 1940s by the La Paz pearl diver Salome Leon.
-The pristine beach and rock formations of La Ventana provide a picturesque and serene backdrop for our stay, where we can enjoy the contrast between the desert terrain of this tranquil fishing village and the bright blue of the Sea of Cortez.
+We will be staying in Las Cabanitas in Agua Amarga just outside of La Ventana.
+This safe, small and remote village is south of La Paz on the eastern side of the Baja peninsula in the Mexican state of Baja California Sur.
+The magical Baja landscape provides a picturesque and serene backdrop for our stay, where we can enjoy the contrast between the desert terrain of this village and the bright blue of the nearby Sea of Cortez.

-You will be met inside the Cabo San Luca airport by SeaSmart representatives, and we will travel together (we will coordinate flights to arrive close to land departure time) in a comfortable van just under 3 hours to a locally loved, traditional resort.
-Accommodations consist of air conditioned rooms with a variety of room configurations and students will be rooming together by gender, with many communal spaces.
-Meals will be shared at the resort (or in the case of longer excursions, a boxed lunch will be provided).
+You will be met inside the Cabo San Lucas airport by SeaSmart representatives, and we will travel together (we will coordinate flights to arrive close to land transport time) in a comfortable van just under 3 hours, enjoying the unique views of the Baja Sur region, to locally-loved, family-run, traditional Baja “camp-style accommodations,” which we will have to ourselves for the week.
+Accommodations consist of simple, rustic, air-conditioned “cabañitas” with bathrooms which surround common spaces for our meals and workshops.
+No one comes for luxurious accommodation, as you won’t spend a ton of time in your cabanita.
+You’ll be too busy diving, learning, eating, or hanging out in the outdoor spaces.
+The pool will give us a chance to cool off between activities, when we are not on the boats or the nearby beach.
+The cabanitas have a variety of room configurations and participants will be rooming grouped together by gender or family/group.
+(Limited singles may be available for an additional charge).
+Fresh meals prepared by the local chefs will be shared as a group at the resort (or in the case of longer excursion days, a boxed lunch will be provided).
 Most allergies/dietary restrictions can be accommodated.

 How does the scuba certification work?